OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-06.md

 ## Numbers 6:27

-“So they shall put My name on the Israelites, and I will bless them.”
+“In this way, they shall invoke My name upon the Israelites, and I will bless them.”